corneliusdavid/hugo-pascalinia/README.md

-    enableSearch = true  # enable search page searchbarEverywhere = true  # if the searchbar should be shown in every page; requires enableSearch searchMenuLink = false  # add a search link to the navigation menu; requires enableSearch
+    enableSearch = true  # enable search page searchbarEverywhere = true  # if the searchbar should be shown in every page; requires enableSearch searchMenuLink = false  # add a search link to the navigation menu; requires enableSearch mobileHamburgerNav = false  # alternative hamburger menu layout for the main nav menu when screen is small

     enableFeatured = false  # enable a particular view for articles marked as featured (featured: true in the article frontmatter)